arthursw/launcher/specs.md

 ]
 ```

 If there are no proxy settings found (or none is working), the launcher opens a simple dialog for the user to enter the proxy settings.
-Once the user enters its proxy settings, the launcher saves them in `application.yml`, updates `micromamba/.mambarc`, and continue.
+Once the user enters its proxy settings, the launcher saves them in `application.yml`, and continue.

 ## GUI